 We all know that there is nothing beautiful about dung.
 And we know that making something beautiful out of dung is impossible.
 Although I am sure that someone has made a sculpture out of poo and has sold it on Ebay for buku bucks.

-To those dung sculptures out there — I’m sure it’s lovely BUT only God can truly make something new out of poo AND take the stink away! 🙂
+To those dung sculptors out there — I’m sure it’s lovely BUT only God can truly make something new out of poo AND take the stink away! 🙂

 I encourage you to stand on Matthew 19:26 for those situations that seem impossible.